 A disc centrifuge can remove some of these ash particles (not all) and considerably reduce the ash content in black diesel.

 Disc stack centrifuges can separate some of the oil in water emulsion present in black diesel.
 If the emulsion is chemically bonded, the user may need the addition of some demulsifier.

-Black diesel centrifuges have certain disadvantages that are listed below.
+Black diesel centrifuges have certain disadvantages, which are listed below.

-Like any machiner, disc centrifuges require periodic maintenance for reliable operation.
+Like any machine, disc centrifuges require periodic maintenance for reliable operation.
 This maintenance needs to be performed by trained operators.

 Self-cleaning disc centrifuges require water in addition to electricity to operate.
 That is an additional provision that is essential for centrifuges cleaning black diesel.

 The following table lists the specifications of black diesel centrifuges manufactured by Alfa Laval.